Ukraine investigating Belarusian activist's death as possible murder | DW | 05.08.2021

 Nevertheless, Ukrainian authorities have also stated that there is a discrepancy in the relationship between the size of the body and the height of the branch and length of the rope it was found hanging from — which authorities say does not support the hypothesis of suicide.

-Vitaliy Shisov hailed from the region of Gomel in Belarus.
-In August 2020, he took part in local protests against Belarusian leader Alexander Lukashenko and he soon felt compelled to leave the country.
+Shishov hailed from the Belarusian region of Gomel.
+In August 2020, he took part in local protests against Belarusian leader Alexander Lukashenko and soon felt compelled to leave the country.
 He emigrated to Ukraine and found work as a computer programmer, living in a Kyiv suburb with his girlfriend.

-Rodion Batulin, a co-founder of BHU, told DW that he met Shisov in November 2020: "Some Belarusians had set up a memorial for Raman Bandarenka in front of the Belarusian embassy, which was removed the next evening.
-So spontaneously, some people set up a protective guard that I joined, which is how I got to know Vitaliy.
+Rodion Batulin, a co-founder of BHU, told DW that he met Shishov in November 2020: "Some Belarusians had set up a memorial for Raman Bandarenka in front of the Belarusian Embassy, which was removed the next evening.
+So spontaneously, some people set up a protective guard that I joined, which is how I got to know Vitaly.
 We started helping Belarusian migrants and drawing attention to the crimes of the Minsk regime."

 Bandarenka was a 31-year-old activist who was brutally beaten in a Minsk courtyard by masked men, thought to have been plainclothes Belarusian police, on November 11, 2020.
 He died from his injuries in a nearby hospital the next day.